A step-by-step process to buying your ideal home.

 Properties that failed to sell on the MLS

 As many as half of the homes that list the first time fail to sell.
 By looking at all the homes that failed to sell in the last few years, you can see properties with owners that are open to offers.
 Since they have already tried selling at a price that did not work out, many times these owners become more flexible with their price.

 Once we and your agent know exactly what you are looking for, we can search in the tax records for homes that might match your needs.
 If looking at a building and you know which floor plan you like, we can approach the other owners that own that floor plan to see if they are open to offers.
 The same goes for homes in a particular community.

 Finding the homeowner

 Once you have found a potential home to make an off-market offer, it is very important to approach the owner carefully.
-Since these homeowners are approached all the time by agents, the message must be conveyed in a well thought out manner.
-We openly tell them we are not looking for a listing and are as specific as possible about what we are looking for, with information on the buyer.
-We have a very effective script for the phone and written communications.
+Since these homeowners are approached all the time by agents, the message is one we developed after years of experience to get the best possible response.
+We have a very effective script for phone and written communications.

 Here are some great paid services to get the homeowner’s phone number:

 - Cole Realty Resource

 If we are not able to reach them on the phone, the next steps are to write them a letter.
 To stand out, it is important to handwrite the letter.
 That will pretty much guarantee they open the letter.
 If they are interested in selling, they will reach out.
 Very specific language must be used in order to not be confused with an agent trying to get a listing.